-Early April: Impatient for progress, International Artists decides to release a single of "May the Circle Remain Unbroken" b/w Stacey's song "Wait For My Love."
-This sends Stacey to the studio alone, trying to improve the song with "endless" overdubs.
+Early April: Impatient for progress, International Artists decides to release a single of "May the Circle Remain Unbroken" b/w Stacy's song "Wait For My Love."
+This sends Stacy to the studio alone, trying to improve the song with "endless" overdubs.
 It undergoes a name change to "Someday My Love."

 April 20th: In bed trying to sleep, Evelyn Erickson hears her son Roky "screaming" and "talking gibberish" outside.
 This is considered the first real psychotic episode for Roky.
 Early in the morning, he is taken to an emergency psychiatrist, the beginning of Roky's fateful involvement with the Texas psychiatric police state.
 Tommy is still trying to settle on a concept for the album.
 He begins exploring Gnostic Christianity and writes a mysterious chant called "Jerusalem (Supersonic Highway)" which is performed a few times in a rather desultory fashion.